redirectionio/libredirectionio/README.md

 rust library that process redirect and filtering from rules coming of https://redirection.io/

+This library is mainly used in proxies and agent of redirectionio.

 ## Installation

 You only to install this library if you wish to compile apache or nginx proxies or build the web assembly module.